odedstein/gp-matlab-tutorial/README.md

 If you wish to contribute your own geometry processing in MATLAB tutorial that uses gptoolbox, feel free to create a pull request for this repository!

+The authors would like to thank Peter Rock, Leticia Mattos Da Silvia, Alberto Tono, Lily Kimble, Dorothy Najjuma Kamya and Rahul Arora for their help in designing this course.

 The tutorial is released under the Creative Commons CC BY-SA 4.0 license.
 See `LICENSE.txt` for more details.
 If you contribute anything to this project, your contributions will